Jack Hylton: Early life and career

 He was born John Greenhalgh Hilton in Great Lever near Bolton, Lancashire, the son of George Hilton, a cotton yarn twister.
 His father was an amateur singer at the local Labour Club and Hylton learned piano to accompany him on the stage.
-Hylton later sang to the customers when his father bought a pub in nearby Little Lever, becoming known as the "Singing Mill-Boy".
+Hylton later sang to the customers when his father bought a pub (The Round Croft) in nearby Little Lever, becoming known as the "Singing Mill-Boy".
 He also performed as a relief pianist for various bands.
+In 1905 he joined a pierrot troupe in Rhyl and he went on to conduct the orchestra of a touring pantomime.

-His early career involved moving to London as a pianist in the 400 Club and playing with the Stroud Haxton Band.
-During the First World War he moved to be a musical director of the band of the 20th Hussars, and later in the Army Entertainment Division.
+In 1913 he moved to London where he initially worked as an organist at a cinema in Stoke Newington.
+A year later he was working as a pianist in the 400 Club and playing with the Stroud Haxton Band.
+During the First World War he moved to be a musical director of the band of the 20th Hussars, and later in the Army Entertainment Division (N.A.C.B.).

 After the First World War, Hylton formed a double act with Tommy Handley to little success, also collaborating in a number of short-lived stage shows.
-He then played with the "Queens" Dance Orchestra, wrote arrangements of popular songs and recorded them for His Master's Voice and Zonophone under the label "Directed by Jack Hylton" (being credited in lieu of a pay rise), his records carrying the new style of jazz-derived American dance music.
+In 1919 he moved to Blackpool, where he composed and sold songs to tourists.
+He returned to London, playing with the "Queens" Dance Orchestra, wrote arrangements of popular songs and recorded them for the His Master's Voice and Zonophone under the label "Directed by Jack Hylton" (being credited in lieu of a pay rise), his records carrying the new style of jazz-derived American dance music.